 How to Apply

-All J.D. applications are completed online through the Law School Admissions Council (LSAC) website.
+All J.D. applications are available online beginning September 1 through the Law School Admissions Council (LSAC) website.
 Our Early Decision application deadline is December 31.
 Our Regular application deadline is June 1.

 You are required to answer two Character & Fitness related questions on our application.
 After law school matriculation, all states require bar exam applicants to establish their character and fitness to practice law.
-Applicants should carefully review these requirements for the state in which they intend to practice, available at Character and Fitness Investigations through the National Conference of Bar Examiners website.
+Bar applicants should carefully review these requirements for the state in which they intend to practice, available at Character and Fitness Investigations through the National Conference of Bar Examiners website.

-All applicants must first register with the Credential Assembly Service (CAS) through the LSAC website.
+All applicants, including international, must first register with the Credential Assembly Service through the LSAC website.
 The service will act as a repository for academic transcripts, testing scores, and letters of recommendation.
 CAS will summarize your transcripts and send them to each law school to which you apply.
 We do not waive the CAS report fee.

 Law School Admission Council